LuizFillip/Space-Geophysics/theory/winds.md

 ## Sources

-- Are driven by pressure gradients from solar and aurora1 heating, with some forcing by tidal energy from below.
+- Are driven by pressure gradients from solar and auroral heating, with some forcing by tidal energy from below.